remarkjs/remark-man/readme.md

 ###### `options.manual`

 Manual of page (`string`, optional).
-Manuals are centred in the header line of the displayed page.
+Manuals are centered in the header line of the displayed page.

 ###### `options.commonmark`

 Parsing mode (`boolean`, default: `false`).
-The default behaviour is to prefer the last duplicate definition.
+The default behavior is to prefer the last duplicate definition.
 Set to `true` to prefer the first when duplicate definitions are found.

 ## Security